-Important Notes:
+Important Notes

 - Unattested document copies will be accepted to start the application process.
-However, applicants will be required to show attested original documents before enrolling at SPAA. - Applicants graduating from schools/universities outside the UAE are required to have certified (attested) documents from the country of origin: attestation is required by the authorized educational authority, the country's ministry of foreign affairs, and the UAE Embassy. - Applicants graduating from UAE schools are required to attest documents from the UAE Ministry of Education. - SPAA is not involved in the equivalency process or decisions, as the UAE Ministry of Education fully controls the whole process. - Until applicants complete the equivalency process and provide proof of English proficiency, only a Conditional Admissions offer will be made. - Failure to attest the correct documentation may result in the termination of your place at the Academy.
+However, candidates must submit original attested documents before commencing at SPAA. - Candidates graduating from schools/universities outside the UAE must have attested documents from the country of origin: attestation is required by the UAE Ministry of Education/Higher Education, the UAE Ministry of Foreign Affairs and the UAE Embassy. - Candidates graduating from UAE schools are also required to attest documents from the UAE Ministry of Education/Higher Education. - SPAA is not involved in the equivalency process; this is a process mandated and implemented by the UAE Ministry of Education. - Candidates undergoing the equivalency process and/or proof of English Proficiency may be offered Conditional Admission, pending review and approval. - Failure to meet the requirements may result in study progression being withheld.

-iv.
-Required Documents
+Other Required Documents

-Besides the academic records and English requirements, students must submit their identification documents as follow:
+Candidates must also submit their identification documents as follow:

-- Coloured passport scan valid for at least One year, - Coloured UAE national ID scan (for UAE nationals and residents), - An official letter stating completion or exemption of the Military National Service (UAE Male Applicants), - Valid coloured UAE residency Visa scan (for UAE residents), - Softcopy passport-sized photo (High Resolution with a white background), - Certificate of good conduct behaviour from the local police authority.
+- Coloured copy of Passport valid for at least one year, - Coloured copy of UAE National ID (for UAE nationals and residents), - An official letter stating completion or exemption of the Military National Service (UAE Male Candidates), - Coloured copy of a valid UAE Residency Visa (for UAE residents), - Digital Passport-sized photo (must be high resolution with a white background),

+Police Clearance Certificate/ Certificate of Good Conduct from the local police authority.

-The Academy has the right to request any supporting documents.
+Note: The Academy has the right to request any further supporting documents necessary.